 As a car owner, you may have loved or hated the car-buying process, but either way, you are now the proud owner of a brand new car payment!
 As with most things in life, change is inevitable, and this goes for interest rates on car loans, too.
-That means may want to consider refinancing to get more miles out of your dollars.
+That means you may want to consider refinancing to get more miles out of your dollars.

 Not sure what refinancing means?
 No problem!
-Refinancing is taking out a new loan to pay off an existing loan, typically to receive a lower interest rate and/or decrease your monthly payment.
-In other words, you are shopping around for an interest rate that is more appealing, and one that best fits your current financial situation and needs.
+Refinancing is taking out a new car loan to pay off an existing loan, typically to receive a lower interest rate and/or decrease your monthly payment.
+In other words, you are shopping around for an interest rate that is more appealing and one that best fits your current financial situation and needs.

 1. Reduce Your Interest Rate